 Purpose: Maintain fish populations below the dam in good condition in compliance with Fish and Game Code 5937.
-Identify and document fish assemblages in Funks Creek and Stone Corral Creek (pre-construction baseline) then monitor to identify any departure from baseline and allow for adaptive management of releases (after construction and operation), including fish species presence, habitat use, and characterization of habitats available (e.g., spawning, rearing, foraging, and sheltering habitats) at varying flow levels.
+Identify and document fish assemblages and methylmercury concentrations in fish tissue in Funks Creek and Stone Corral Creek (preconstruction baseline), then monitor to identify any departure from baseline and allow for adaptive management of releases (after construction and operation).
+Monitoring will include fish species presence, habitat use, and characterization of habitats available (e.g., spawning, rearing, foraging, and sheltering habitats) at varying flow levels.

-Outcomes: Quantitative and qualitative monitoring data to fully characterize the fish species present (including abundance as catch per unit effort, condition factor and distribution), and habitat available to inform the type of releases that would be made to Funks Creek and Stone Corral Creek under operating conditions.
+Outcomes: Quantitative and qualitative monitoring data to fully characterize the fish species present (including abundance as catch per unit effort, condition factor, and distribution), and habitat available to inform the type of releases that would be made to Funks Creek and Stone Corral Creek under operating conditions.